-Other than for cash flow purposes and then within the limits set out at [Appendix 2] borrowing will not be necessary.
+- 5.1 Other than for cash flow purposes and then within the limits set out at [Appendix 2] borrowing will not be necessary (based on the current capital plan).
 All capital expenditure prior to 2029/30 is expected to be funded from the Revenue Reserve for Capital Schemes, grants, developer contributions and capital receipts arising from the sale of assets.
-This does not however, preclude a decision to borrow in order to fund in full or in part a capital investment opportunity that meets the Council's strategic priorities and objectives, achieves value for money and delivers a financial return.
-Each such opportunity to be considered on a case by case basis as appropriate.

-5.2 The borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity.
+This does not however, preclude a decision to borrow in order to fund in full or in part a capital investment opportunity that meets the Council's strategic priorities and objectives and achieves value for money.
+Each such opportunity to be considered on a case by case basis as appropriate. - 5.2 The borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity.